Painters

 I have seen a small picture with a single figure, for which the artist has been paid six hundred livres, a price I would have thought overcharged.

-The earliest documented contemporary account of a Vermeer studio visit.
-Monconys had to go to a Delft baker to actually see a Vermeer because nothing was finished in the studio.
+Earliest documented contemporary account of a Vermeer studio visit.
+Monconys had to go to a Delft baker to see a Vermeer because nothing was finished in the studio.

 The most extraordinary and most curious aspect of which consists in the perspective.